Polish–Soviet War: Piłsudski's alliance with Petliura

-From Kiev Offensive to armistice
+From Kiev offensive to armistice

 Polish forces

 The Polish Army was made up of soldiers who had served in the armies of the partitioning empires (especially professional officers), as well as many new enlistees and volunteers.
 The soldiers had come from different armies, formations, backgrounds and traditions.
-While veterans of Piłsudski's Polish Legions and the Polish Military Organisation formed a privileged stratum, integrating the Greater Poland Army and the Polish Army from France into the national force presented many challenges.
-The unification of the Greater Poland Army led by General Józef Dowbor-Muśnicki (a highly regarded force of 120,000 soldiers), and the Polish Army from France led by General Józef Haller, with the main Polish Army under Józef Piłsudski, had been finalized on 19 October 1919 in Kraków, in a symbolic ceremony.
+While veterans of Piłsudski's Polish Legions and the Polish Military Organisation formed a privileged stratum, integrating the Greater Poland Army and the Blue Army into the national force presented many challenges.
+The unification of the Greater Poland Army led by General Józef Dowbor-Muśnicki (a highly regarded force of 120,000 soldiers), and the Blue Army led by General Józef Haller, with the main Polish Army under Piłsudski, had been finalized on 19 October 1919 in Kraków, in a symbolic ceremony.

 Within the young Polish state whose continuous existence was uncertain, members of many groups resisted conscription.
 For example, Polish peasants and small town dwellers, Jews, or Ukrainians from Polish-controlled territories tended to avoid service in Polish armed forces for different reasons.
 The Polish military was overwhelmingly ethnically Polish and Catholic.
 The intensifying desertion problem in summer 1920 led to the introduction of death penalty for desertion in August.
 The summary military trials and the executions often took place on the same day.

 Female soldiers functioned as members of the Voluntary Legion of Women; they were normally assigned auxiliary duties.
 A system of military training for officers and soldiers was established with significant help from the French Military Mission to Poland.

 The Polish Air Force had about two thousand planes, mostly old.
 45% of them had been captured from the enemy.
 Only two hundred could be airborne at any given time.
 They were used for various purposes including combat, but mostly for reconnaissance.
 150 French pilots and navigators flew as part of the French Mission.